 - 1. Open the WebGUI. - 2.
-Select the appropriate controller using the drop-down menu found in the upper left-hand corner of the interface. - 3.
+Select the appropriate controller using the drop-down menu in the interface's upper left-hand corner. - 3.
 Click the Logical tab. - 4.
-Click Create Array it should recognize the SSD's attached to both cards.
+Click Create Array it should recognize the SSDs attached to both cards.

-Note: the picture is only for reference, please make the object as the standard.
+Note: the picture is only for reference; please make the object the standard.